answers to your most frequently asked questions

 What is Lost in Translation?

-Lost in Translation is our weekly column about biblical translation issues, many of which aren’t always apparent from English translations of the Bible.
-Turning to God’s Word author Matthew Phelps posts a new entry each Monday morning on our Lost in Translation page and linked on our homepage.
-These usually relate to the coming weekend Mass readings.
-We also provide a searchable archive of past Lost in Translation entries.
+many of which aren’t always apparent from English translations of the Bible.
+Turning to God’s Word author Matthew Phelps posts a new entry each Monday morning on our Lost in Translation page; it’s linked on our homepage.
+These entries usually relate to the coming weekend Mass readings.
+A searchable archive of past entries also is provided.
 Contact us if you’d like to receive weekly Lost in Translation entries by email.

 Do you have opinions about specific translations of the Bible?